hujingzzz/ainews/_posts/2025-06-21-google-3d-google-beam.md

 * content
 {:toc}

-Google announced at its I/O 2025 General Assembly that **Project Starline**, which existed as a research project, had formally evolved into a new 3D video communication platform - **Google Beam**, which built on Google Cloud and advanced AI technology to work towards a more natural, immersed video talk experience.
+Google In I/O 2025 as announced by the General Assembly Used to exist as a research project **Project Starline**Project Starline It's officially brand-new.
+3D Video communications platform —— **Google Beam**Google BeamI don't know.
+The platform depends on it.
+Google Cloud And advanced.
+AI Technology I'm trying to be more natural.A immersed video talk experience.I don't know.

-**What does it do?**Google Beam is a 3D effect that allows remote video calls to look like real face-to-face chatting, using artificial intelligence to capture the 2D image "Change" found on a regular camera.
+- **What does it do?**What does it do?Google Beam It's a platform that makes remote video calls look like real face-to-face conversations.
+A.I.D.'d the regular camera.2DImage“At the end of the day,Transform.It's not a good idea, it's not a good idea.Founded3DEffectI don't know.

-- ** What are the main functions?** 3D video calls (without equipment)
+- **What's the main function?**What's the main function?
+3DVideo call.No need to wear equipment.I'm not sure what I'm talking about.

-- Real-time voice translation (retention of tone, expression)
+- Real-time voice translationKeep the tone.ExpressionI'm not sure what I'm talking about.

 - Natural eye contact and expression.

 - Compatibility with enterprise-level workflows

-- ** What problem does it solve?** The “dissociation” and language barriers of cross-geographic communication make remote collaboration more like being physically present.

-- ** What's it using?** Build a volume video model through AI + optical display technology.

-- ** What has been achieved?** A immersion, high level of integrity and humanization of remote communication has been achieved, especially in the context of business teleconferencing, client exchanges, etc.

-Initially,**Project Starline** was a front-line research project launched by Google a few years ago, aimed at creating an experience of remote video communication as if it were in its immediate vicinity.
-Its core objective is:** to break physical space and achieve a sense of face-to-face communication** and not to rely on any additional equipment, such as VR helmets or 3D glasses.

-# Core technical capability 1. **AI-driven "Volumetage Video Model"** The core of Google Beam is an advanced AI model capable of automatically reconstructing 3D images with depth and stereo sense from a normal 2D video stream.
-This means:

-- Users can see each other in real proportions, angles, light without wearing any equipment, as if there was a person sitting across the street.

-- Support for a more natural and flexible interaction from an arbitrary perspective.

-** The Light Field Display displays a real spatial sense** coupled with a video from the AI model, Beam creates a very compelling depth through the optical display technology:

-- Real eye communication**, unlike the traditional video, which is “not in line”;

-- Capable of capturing and transmitting subtle** facial expressions and physical movements**, which contribute to understanding, building trust and resonance.

-3. **AI real-time voice translation: a natural bridge for cross-linguistic communication** Google Beam is integrating ** real-time voice translation** and is currently applied in Google Meet:

-- Support for “almost real-time” translations;

-- ** Retain original tone, tone and emotional expression**;

-- Allowing users of different languages to speak the same language,** maximizing a return to the true feelings of face-to-face dialogue**

-This is a crucial step towards realizing Google's vision of “global accessibility communication”.

-# Enterprise-level outreach: From laboratory to conference room Google is working with a number of well-known businesses to introduce Google Beam to actual use scenes: 1. ** Device partners: HP first roll-out of Beam hardware**

-- HP will show the first Google Beam devices at the InfoComm exhibition in 2025;

-- It will be open to selected business clients during the year.

-2. **Technology integration and distribution network**

-- Google, in collaboration with Zoom, plans to integrate Beam functions into the Zoom platform;

-- Working with AVI-SPL, a leading global audio-visual integrator, to promote Beam's landing among corporate clients.

-3. ** Lead client pilot business** includes the following globally recognized institutions that have been involved in the pilot or expressed willingness to cooperate:

-- **Deloitte** considers Beam to be “the next generation of technology that connects humanity”, not only as a tool, but also as a new concept of connectivity;

-- **Salesforce, Citadel, NEC, Duolingo, Recruit** have been deployed internally or have expressed a high level of interest;

-- Clients in the medical sector such as **Hackensack Meridian Health** are also exploring their potential in telemedicine.

-## The actual application scene and vision Google Beam was originally designed to “** from anywhere to achieve the same communication experience as together**”.
-Its future application orientation includes but is not limited to:

-- Teleconferencing, client visits, staff training;
+- **What did it solve?**What did it solve?Cross-geographical communication“At the end of the day,The sense of alienation.It's not a good idea, it's not a good idea.and language barriers Make remote collaboration more like a personal experience.I don't know.

+- **What's the way it works?**What's the way it works?Pass.AIBuild a volume video model + Light field display technologyI don't know.

+- **What's the effect?**What's the effect?It's immersed.Kobok-jin.It's a human experience of remote communication.
+Specially suitable for enterprise teleconferencingClient exchanges, etc.I don't know.

+Original **Project Starline**Project Starline Yes.
+Google A front-line research project started a few years ago.
+It's designed to create an experience that allows remote video communication to take place as it does.I don't know.Its core objective is:-**Breaking the limits of physical space A sense of face-to-face communication.**Breaking the limits of physical space A sense of face-to-face communication.
+And don't rely on any extra equipment.
+LikeVRHelmet or3DGlasses.I don't know.
+Now.
+Google Declaration of a full upgrade of the project and named **Google Beam**Google Beam —— ♪ One by one ♪ **Artificial intelligence driven3DVideo communications platform**Artificial intelligence driven3DVideo communications platform It marks an important turning point in its deployment from laboratory research to commercialization.I don't know.

+## Core technical capacity
+1. **AIDrivered“At the end of the day,Volume Video ModelI'm not sure what I'm talking about.Volumetric Video ModelI'm not sure what I'm talking about.**AIDrivered“At the end of the day,Volume Video ModelI'm not sure what I'm talking about.Volumetric Video ModelI'm not sure what I'm talking about.
+Google Beam The core is an advanced one.
+AI Model Can be from normal.2DThe video stream automatically recreates deep and stereo senses.3DImageI don't know.That means...-

+- Users can wear no devices.
+In real proportionAngle♪ I'm watching each other ♪ It's like sitting alone across the street.I don't know.

+- Supports viewing from any angle Make interaction more natural.FlexibleI don't know.

+2. **“At the end of the day,Optical MonitorI'm not sure what I'm talking about.Light Field DisplayI'm not sure what I'm talking about.Show a sense of real space.**“At the end of the day,Optical MonitorI'm not sure what I'm talking about.Light Field DisplayI'm not sure what I'm talking about.Show a sense of real space.
+Co-operation AI Video of model output Beam Show technology through the field It creates a very, very, very deep feeling.-

+- Achieved**Real eye contact.**Real eye contact.
+It's not like traditional video.“At the end of the day,It's not good for sight.); and

+- It captures and transmits subtle things.**Face and body movement.**Face and body movement.
+It helps to understand.Confidence-building and resonanceI don't know.

+3. **AI Real-time voice translation-A natural bridge for cross-linguistic communication**AI Real-time voice translation-A natural bridge for cross-linguistic communication
+Google Beam Integration **Real-time voice translation**Real-time voice translation It's already there.
+Google Meet Applying in-

+- Support“At the end of the day,Almost real time.It's not a good idea, it's not a good idea.Translation;

+- **Keep original toneSpeech and emotional expression**Keep original toneSpeech and emotional expression;

+- Let the users of different languages speak the same language. **To restore to the greatest extent the real feelings of face-to-face dialogue.**To restore to the greatest extent the real feelings of face-to-face dialogue.I don't know.

+It's...
+Google Achieved“At the end of the day,Global accessible communicationIt's not a good idea, it's not a good idea.A key step in the visionI don't know.

+## Enterprise-level outreach-From laboratory to conference room
+Google We're working with a number of well-known companies.
+Will Google Beam Introduction of the actual use scene-
+1. **Equipment partners-HP First Launch Beam Hardware equipment**Equipment partners-HP First Launch Beam Hardware equipment

+- HP ♪ Will be ♪ 2025 Yearly.
+InfoComm The first one was shown at the show.
+Google Beam Equipment;

+- It will be open to some of its clients in the course of the year.I don't know.

+2. **Technology integration and distribution networks**Technology integration and distribution networks

+- Google and Zoom Cooperation The plan will...
+Beam Function Integration To Zoom Platform;

+- Illustrated with the world's leading audio-visuals.
+Diversified and AVI-SPL Cooperation Promote Beam Location deployment among business clientsI don't know.

+3. **Lead client pilot enterprise**Lead client pilot enterprise Including the following globally renowned institutions that have been involved in piloting or expressing their willingness to cooperate-

+- **DeloitteDeloitte.I'm not sure what I'm talking about.**DeloitteDeloitte.I'm not sure what I'm talking about.Considers Beam Yes.“At the end of the day,The next generation of technology that connects humans.I'm not sure what I'm going to do.It's not just a tool.
+It's a new connection.;

+- **SalesforceCitadelNECDuolingoRecruit**SalesforceCitadelNECDuolingoRecruit They've been deployed internally or expressed a high level of interest.;

+- **Hackensack Meridian Health**Hackensack Meridian Health Waiting for medical clients to explore their potential in telemedicine.I don't know.

+### Practical application of the scene and vision
+Google Beam The design was designed to...“At the end of the day,**From anywhere.
+I want to be able to communicate as I am together.**From anywhere.
+I want to be able to communicate as I am together.The future direction of its application includes, but is not limited to,-

+- Enterprise teleconferencingClient visitsStaff training;

 - Quality interaction between teachers and students in educational scenes;

 - In-depth communication between doctors and remote patients in the medical profession;

-- It may even extend to online recruitment, cultural exchanges, cross-border business negotiations, etc.
+- It might even expand to online recruitment.Cultural exchangeCross-border commercial negotiations, etc.I don't know.

-Read more on beam.google
+Please visit. beam.google Further information